-Superb Bumrah death over seals thrilling win: 2nd T20 (Nagpur) :: The largest library of cricket videos

-Paceman Jasprit Bumrah bowled a brilliant final over to guide India to a thrilling five-run win over England after he knocked over Joe Root and Jos Buttle whilst conceding only ... [more]

-Matches Tagged in ClipDex2017 IND v ENG 2nd T20
+Matches Tagged in ClipDex2017 NZL v AUS 1st ODI

-Series Tagged in ClipDex2017 IND v ENG T20 series
+Series Tagged in ClipDex2017 NZL v AUS ODI series

-Players Tagged in ClipDexRahul, K Lokesh Dhoni, Mahendra S Root, Joseph Edward Stokes, Benjamin Andrew Dawson, Liam A Rashid, Adil U Nehra, Ashish Jordan, Chris J Chahal, Yuzvendra S Pandey, Manish K Billings, Samuel W Mishra, Amit Kohli, Virat Bumrah, Jasprit J
+Players Tagged in ClipDexFinch, Aaron James Santner, Mitchell J Broom, Neil Hazlewood, Josh R Ferguson, Lachlan H Guptill, Martin Williamson, Kane S Boult, Trent A Stoinis, Marcus Cummins, Patrick J

 Categories Tagged in ClipDexLimited Overs (ODI & T20)